 Where and When to Find Striped Bass

-In early spring, the Chesapeake Bay is catch and release with certain areas strictly closed to all fishing where the striped bass spawn, as to not interrupt the process.
+In early spring, the Chesapeake Bay is catch and release only with certain areas strictly closed to all fishing where the striped bass spawn, as to not interrupt the process.
 Fishing then starts for parts of the open Bay, but there are still significant areas of no fishing and/or only catch and release.
 As the spring season progresses more and more of the Bay is open to fishing, but select areas that are classified as spawning zones remain closed to fishing until summer.

-Maryland and Virginia regulate their waters individually and their seasons don’t match up.
+Maryland and Virginia regulate their waters individually and their seasons don’t always match up.
 The Potomac River, however, is shared by the two states and has its own Potomac River Fisheries Commission.

 How to Fish for Striped Bass